 Let’s face it, in today’s world, we’re all plugged in all the time, and there’s no need to change that.
 Using the combination of a good cigarette lighter converter and a portable solar battery, you’ll have the tools to charge nearly anything: your smartphone, laptop, or iPad.
-They can even be used to power small, 12V cooking appliances, such as a portable skillet or water heater.
-Just make sure to balance out your electricity consumption with charging your vehicle’s battery with its alternator.
+They can even be used to power small, 12V cooking appliances, such as portable skillets or water heaters.
+Just make sure to balance out your electricity consumption by charging your vehicle’s battery with its alternator.

 Cost: $20-$40 for cigarette lighter converter, $70-$100 for portable mini solar panel, $30-$40 for skillet

 Keep Your Car Optimized for Living in It

 The truth about living in your car is that you’re going to be in a much smaller space than you’re accustomed to.
 While living in a windowless, spacious van is ideal, most people won’t have one of those and will have to settle for their four-door sedan.
 The best way for living in one of these is to come prepared and organize your belongings — designate a sleeping area and make it comfortable, buy yourself a small cooler to keep drinks in, stock up on dry foods, use your trunk as a closet, make sure to find a few discreet parking spots you can stay in overnight, keep relevant documents on hand, have a first aid kit, and invest in a good flashlight.

 Cost: $30 for a mini Coleman drink cooler, $30-60 for a flashlight, and $20-$25 a week for gas, food varies greatly depending on appetite